The Zernike Institute for Advanced Materials

 This is the realm of nanoscience and nanotechnology.

 In this field, the Zernike Institute for Advanced Materials covers the whole chain from synthesizing materials, building devices, characterizing materials and devices, and investigating the theoretical foundation of their properties.

 Possibly our greatest asset is the close collaboration between people with different backgrounds.
 Physicists and chemists, and increasingly biologists, theoreticians and experimentalists work closely together, giving the Institute a breadth rarely found elsewhere.
-In our efforts we involve the whole chain of knowledge; modelling, design, synthesis, characterization, physical properties, theory and device functionality.
+In our efforts, we involve the whole chain of knowledge; modelling, design, synthesis, characterization, physical properties, theory and device functionality.

-Together with the “Stratingh Institute for Chemistry” and the “Groningen Biomolecular Sciences and Biotechnology Institute” we run the Advanced Materials program, which was awarded the status of national research centre (NRC) for materials science by the Dutch government in 1999.
+Together with the “Stratingh Institute for Chemistry” and the “Groningen Biomolecular Sciences and Biotechnology Institute” we run the Advanced Materials program, which was awarded the status of the national research centre (NRC) for materials science by the Dutch government in 1999.
 This distinction came with considerable additional funding, which has allowed our program to develop a long-term vision and plan.
-After thorough evaluation, our status as national research centre has been extended.
+After thorough evaluation, our status as a national research centre has been extended.
 The Zernike Institute NRC research program includes 40 faculty members, 80 researchers (permanent and temporary), 230 PhD students and 30 support staff.

 The institute is a leading international research center and belongs to the Times Higher Education

 Top 10 of best materials research institutes in the world.